Divorce Different

 The Case Information Statement

-The Case Information Statement is also known as a CIS.
+The Case Information Statement in a nj divorce case is also known as a CIS.
 It is the most critical document in a divorce case.
 New Jersey Court Rule 5:5-2 requires that both parties file a CIS’ in just about every divorce case (unless it is not contested or it does not involve any issues as to custody, support, alimony or equitable distribution).

 The CIS identifies all assets and liabilities of the party in addition to all income and all expenses under the broad categories of shelter, transportation and personal expenses.
 In other words, a full and complete financial picture of each party is shown to everyone involved in the case.
 This allows the attorneys and the Court to identify the assets and liabilities that may be at issue in the case.